Tarō Asō: Personal life

 Asō is married to Chikako Suzuki, who currently serves as the director of the Asō Group and is the daughter of former Prime Minister Zenkō Suzuki.
-The couple got married in 1983 and they have 2 children, namely Masatoyo and Ayako.
-Masatoyo served as the Niwango, the company behind the video-sharing service website Niconico in 2005 before being absorbed by Dwango in 2015.
-Asō is also the elder brother of Nobuko, Princess Tomohito of Mikasa and serves as the uncle of Princess Akiko of Mikasa and Princess Yōko of Mikasa.
+The couple were married in 1983 and have two children, Masahiro and Ayako.
+Masahiro worked at Niwango, the company behind the video-sharing service website Niconico in 2005 before it was absorbed by Dwango in 2015.
+Masahiro is now the CEO of Aso Corporation, the holding company of Aso Group and the chairman of Junior Chamber International Japan, a youth leadership organization.
+Asō is also the elder brother of Nobuko, Princess Tomohito of Mikasa and is the maternal uncle of Princess Akiko of Mikasa and Princess Yōko of Mikasa.
+Asō is by religion Roman Catholic.

 Fondness for fine dining

 In October 2008, the Japanese media reported that Asō dined out or drank in restaurants and bars in luxury hotels almost nightly.
 When asked about it, Asō stated, "I won't change my style.
 Luckily I have my money and can afford it."
 Asō added that if he went anywhere else, he would have to be accompanied by security guards which would cause trouble.

 According to the Asahi Shimbun, Asō dined out or drank at bars 32 times in September 2008, mainly at exclusive hotels.
 Asō's predecessor, Yasuo Fukuda, dined out only seven times in his first month in office.
 Both of the LDP's opposition parties have called Asō's frequent outings inappropriate.
-Asō's Chief Cabinet Secretary, Jun Matsumoto, commented on the issue by saying that Asō's frequent trips to restaurants "is his lifestyle and philosophy, and I am not in a position to express my opinion.
+Asō's Deputy Chief Cabinet Secretary, Jun Matsumoto, commented on the issue by saying that Asō's frequent trips to restaurants "is his lifestyle and philosophy, and I am not in a position to express my opinion.
 If only there were more appropriate places when considering security issues and not causing trouble for other customers."

 Net worth

 According to The Japan Times in 2022, Tarō Asō is the wealthiest member of Japan's National Diet.
-While Taro Aso's exact net worth is unknown it is estimated that his net worth is $5 billion US Dollars.
+While Taro Aso's exact net worth is unknown it is estimated that his net worth is 5 billion US dollars.
 This would make him not just one of the wealthiest politicians in Japan but one of the wealthiest politicians in the world.
 80% of his estimated wealth is inherited while 20% of his estimated wealth has been earned by him.